Sonic's 30th anniversary: Sonic the Hedgehog

 Regardless of what Sega’s fate in the console market ended up being, Sonic the Hedgehog did position them to take on Nintendo directly instead of being just another console trailing behind the Big N’s.
 Sega had its challenger to Mario in Sonic, and with that kind of cache and potential came more third parties willing to put their games on Sega’s hardware instead of Nintendo’s, which in turn loosened Nintendo’s grip on their demands for exclusivity, forcing them to look inward in the same way Sega had done in order to grab their share of the market.
 Sega’s time near the top in the console wars was brief, for sure, but none of that would have been possible without Sonic the Hedgehog, and the existence of that series certainly helped in the company’s transition from console manufacturer and developer to third-party dev and publisher.
 A role in which they’ve now thrived in for longer than they were in the console business in the first place.

-This newsletter is free for anyone to read, but if you’d like to support my ability to continue writing, you can become a Patreon supporter.
+This newsletter is free for anyone to read, but if you’d like to support my ability to continue writing, you can become a Patreon supporter, or donate to my Ko-fi to fund future game coverage at Retro XP.

 Great read.
 I'm playing this game for the very first time thanks to the Sonic Origins collection on Switch.
 As a 90's kid, I was always into Nintendo so I never gave Sonic much of a thought or try until the Advance games and those didn't hook me much.
 So this is the first classic Sonic game I'm really trying and I'm enjoying it, I'm in City Light or Star Light Zone or something, the platforming is reasonably enjoyable and I like the sound of the gameplay mostly evolving over the course of the original games.
 The Sonic movie of all things was the first time I really got the appeal of the characters.